creativecouple/fast-isbn-validation-java/README.md

 The `ISBN` domain object wraps the ISBN string representation efficiently to be used as identifier in your domain-driven code base.
-It normalizes the given string input with respect to dashes and whitespace, parsing both ISBN-10 and ISBN-13 numbers into the same object, the `ISBN`.
+It normalizes and corrects the given string input with respect to hyphens/dashes, parsing both ISBN-10 and ISBN-13 numbers into the same object, the `ISBN`.

 ## Usage